hasura/graphql-engine/server/CONTRIBUTING.md

 ## Code conventions

-This helps enforce a uniform style for all committers.
+The following conventions help us maintain a uniform style for all committers: make sure your contributions are in line with them.

-- Compiler warnings are turned on, make sure your code has no warnings.
+We enforce these by means of CI hooks which will fail the build if any of these are not met.

+- No compiler warnings: Make sure your code builds with no warnings (adding `-Werror` to `ghc-options` in your `cabal.project` is a good way of checking this.)
-- Use [hlint](https://github.com/ndmitchell/hlint) to make sure your code has no warnings.
+- No lint failures: Use [hlint](https://github.com/ndmitchell/hlint) with our custom config to validate your code, using `hlint --hint=server/.hlint.yaml`.
-  You can use our custom hlint config with `$ hlint --hint=server/.hlint.yaml .`
-- Use [stylish-haskell](https://github.com/jaspervdj/stylish-haskell) to format your code.
+- Consistent formatting: Use [ormolu](https://github.com/tweag/ormolu) to
+  format your code. `ormolu -ei '*.hs'` will format all files with a `.hs` extension in the current directory.